Ophiostoma ulmi: Environment

 Ophiostoma ulmi infects the bark and xylem tissue of elm trees.
 It has been found in northern Africa and Oceania, but the vast majority of elms that are or have been colonized by O. ulmi can be found in Europe, west central Asia, and North America.
 While there is some speculation about how the disease traveled to North America, most experts agree that it was the fault of humans.

 In the spring, trees produce what is known as “springwood” from the stored starches of the previous growing season.
 This tissue is characterized by long xylem vessels with relatively thin walls, making it the ideal habitat for the pathogen.
 In springwood, the fungus spreads rapidly, and it is likely that the tree will die.
 Later in the growing season, the elm will utilize sugars produced by the leaves to nurture the formation of “summerwood”.
 Summerwood vessels are typically shorter with thicker walls, making it harder for the infection to spread.

 The pathogen enters its host with assistance from the Scolytid beetle, and will colonize the tunnels, or breeding galleries, made by the insect.
 The greatest impact of this disease is seen in urban settings and in trees that have previously been impaired by drought or insects.

-O. ulmi prefers a subtropical climate for sporulation, with optimal temperatures between 27.5℃ and 30℃ and high moisture, which has largely limited the pathogen’s reach in high altitudes and northern latitudes.
+O. ulmi prefers a subtropical climate for sporulation, with optimal temperatures between 27.5 °C and 30 °C and high moisture, which has largely limited the pathogen's reach in high altitudes and northern latitudes.
 The formation of other structures can tolerate cooler environments.
-Conidia will form at or around 20℃, while perithecia form at 8-10°C. Subjection to high summer temperatures combined with low moisture content and ensuing low nutrient levels in the bark of elm trees greatly restricts sporulation of the fungi.
+Conidia will form at or around 20 °C, while perithecia form at 8-10 °C. Subjection to high summer temperatures combined with low moisture content and ensuing low nutrient levels in the bark of elm trees greatly restricts sporulation of the fungi.
 Because of this, it is common for the fungus to avoid branches with small diameters and localize in areas with thick bark, high moisture, and abundant nutrients.

 Chemical control of this disease through insecticides and fungicides has not proven successful in the past and is often expensive.
 Many communities have adopted cultural practices to help manage the spread of this disease.
 This includes sanitation, avoiding planting elm monocultures and breaking root grafts between elms.